-The verb “is” returns to its regular place after the subject.
-Don’t say, “Can you tell me where is the bus stop?”
+Do take note that the verb “is” returns to its regular place after the subject.
+You don’t say, “Can you tell me where is the bus stop?”
 The question above, “Do you know where the bus stop is?” is grammatically correct composition of the question.

-- “How much does that book cost?” becomes “Can you tell me how much that book costs?”
-When we use these extra phrases with a question, we don’t need the helping verbs “do” or “does,” like we do in a direct question.
-So don’t say, “Can you tell me how much does that book cost?”
+- “How much does that book cost?” becomes “Could you tell me how much that book costs?”
+When we use these extra phrases with a question, we don’t need the helping verbs “do” or “does,” the same way we do in a direct question.
+So don’t say, “Could you tell me how much does that book cost?”

-- “Are you working this weekend?” becomes “I was wondering if you are working this weekend?”
+- “Are you working this weekend?” becomes “I was wondering if you are working this weekend.”
 The subject and verb return to their normal places in the sentence.
 Don’t say, “I was wondering if are you working this weekend?”
 Note that when you start with “I was wondering,” the question is no longer a question.
 It becomes a statement and takes a period at the end, not a question mark.

 - “Can I use your phone?” becomes “Is it possible for me to use your phone?”
 This sentence changes because you have a different subject now.
 In the direct question, the subject was “I,” and now the subject is “it,” and “it” is the possibility of using the phone.
 “I” becomes the receiver of the action and changes to “for me.”
 The sentence becomes more polite when “I” isn’t the subject anymore.